Kp0c/crime-topography/README.md

 Created for Dev Challenge XIX

 ## Description
+This project is a map of war crimes that the Russia (terrorist state) has committed in Ukraine.

 ## Technical information
 The solution is based on pure vanilla js with no libs using [Vite](https://vitejs.dev/) as a bundler.